Taking Your HIV Medicine as Prescribed

 Taking HIV Treatment Shots

-HIV treatment shots are long-acting injections used to treat people with HIV.
+HIV treatment shots are long-acting injections used to treat people living with HIV.
 The shots are given by your health care provider and require routine office visits.
 HIV treatment shots are given once a month or once every other month, depending on your treatment plan.
 Talk to your provider about whether shots are right for you.

 Is It OK to Skip a Dose?

-That’s important because skipping doses makes it easier for HIV to change form, causing your medication to stop working.
+Skipping doses makes it easier for HIV to change form, causing your medication to stop working.
 This is called drug resistance.
 HIV can become resistant to your medication and to similar medications that you have not yet taken.
 This limits your options for successful HIV treatment.
 Drug-resistant strains of HIV can be transmitted to others, too.

 Taking your HIV medicine every day, exactly the way your health care provider tells you to, will help keep your viral load low and your CD4 cell count (a count of white blood cells that fight infection) high.
 If you skip doses, even now and then, you give HIV the chance to multiply rapidly.
 This could weaken your immune system, and you could become sick.